-Piero Dorazio (1927-2005) - An abstract Roman painter, he was among the promoters of the Forma 1 group and among the signatories of the relative manifesto, published in the magazine of the same name in 1947.
+Piero Dorazio, an abstract Roman painter, was among the promoters of the Forma 1 group and among the signatories of the relative manifesto, published in the magazine of the same name in 1947.
 In the same year he went to Paris after winning a scholarship.
 In the French capital he met Braque and other protagonists of avant-garde art thanks to Gino Severini.
 His artistic research explored the possibility of constructing works through lines of force, which initially derived from his encounters with the Futurists, and then become vast reticular compositions.

 In 1948 he was invited, when still very young, to the V Quadrenniale in Rome.
 In the same period, together with Achille Perilli and Giovanni Guerrini, he founded the L'Age d'Or bookshop-gallery, which then merged with the Origine group, which included, among others, Alberto Burri and Ettore Colla.